amirrajan/mokepon/readme.md

 ```

 The token and block delimeter counts are about the same, but _they
-are not overloaded, nor do they contextually change_ (they are not
+are not overloaded, nor do they contextually change_ (ie. not
 _complex_).
 Given this consistency, plugins make it very straight
-forward to manipluation these `symbolic-expressions` (you won't
+forward to manipluation these `symbolic-expressions` (you won't be
 balancing parenthesis as much as you think).

 Look.
 I get it.
 You're used to the Ada-based syntax that JavaScript